 Building a Professional Resume – in High School

 The high school curriculum for the Foundation’s students is robust, and each student graduates with an industry-recognized certification.
 Mentoring remains the bedrock of the student experience.
-Academic programming includes financial literacy, post-secondary and college prep programs, career expos and field trips, ACT and SAT prep courses, networking events, and intensive career programming specialized for each of the four pathways.
+Academic programming includes financial literacy, post-secondary and college prep programs, career expos and field trips, ACT prep courses, networking events, and intensive career programming specialized for each of the four pathways.
 Students participate in certification courses and paid internships that immerse them in the learning and training needed for their pathway.

 Career Pathways: Empowering Students to Succeed